sanatren/Azazel/README.md

 Supercharging Legacy Models with multimodal capabilities

-Azazel is your AI toolkit of choice that elevates GPT-3.5 Turbo to the next level.
-By integrating RAG (Retrieval-Augmented Generation), image processing (GPT-4o-mini vision), code execution, and web search, this project turns GPT-3.5 Turbo into a lean, mean, multimodal machine.
+Azazel is your AI toolkit of choice that elevates GPT-3.5 Turbo and Legacy Models to the next level.
+By integrating RAG (Retrieval-Augmented Generation), image processing , code execution, and web search, this project turns legacy models into a lean, mean, multimodal machine.
 From analyzing images, debugging code, to conversing with documents, Azazel makes legacy models more intelligent, quicker, and more flexible—without the heavyweight price tag.
-Ideal for devs who need to push the boundaries of what can be achieved with smaller models!

 ## Why Azazel?